 In this post we list what are for us the Pros and Cons of living in South Korea.
 We hope that our impressions will be useful.
 If you are thinking about moving to South Korea, we also share our daily life experience living in South Korea here.

-However, today South Korea seems completely focused towards the future.
-The new generation has a strong appetite for achievement, dynamism and optimism.
+However, today South Korea seems completely focused on the future.
+The new generation has a strong appetite for achievement, dynamism, and optimism.
 An enthusiasm that is attracting more and more people all over the world!
 Hence the expat community is growing.

 Seoul is gigantic.
-One of the largest metropole in Asia with its 25 million inhabitants.
-When landing in Seoul for the first time and driving to the city, you will notice how big and stretched Seoul Metropolitan area is.
+One of the largest metropoles in Asia with 25 million inhabitants (i.e. half South Korea’s population).
+When landing in Seoul for the first time and driving to the city, you will notice how big and stretched the Seoul Metropolitan area is.

 Make sure to get a T-Money card (티머니) upon arrival.
-You can basically pay every single transportation with this card including taxi.
+You can basically pay for every single transportation with this card including taxis.
 Convenient?
 Oh yes!

 Pro: Speed and efficiency (“Pali-Pali” culure)

-Pro: So many things to do and visit in Korea
+Pro: So many things to do and visit in South Korea

 - Boseong Green Tea Plantation.
-If you want to see amazing tea plantation, with world award winning tea, head to Boseong Green Tea Plantation.
+If you want to see an amazing tea plantation, with world award-winning tea, head to Boseong Green Tea Plantation.
 Check out everything you need to know here.

 - Geoje: we love the sea and Geoje in the southern part of Korea, is a beautiful place surrounded by sea, with stunning islands such as Odeo (more info about Odeo here).
 We even joined a sailing and snorkeling trip during the summer.
 Make sure to visit Geoje when you are in South Korea.
 Here is our full guide.

 - Namhae: we call it the hidden gem of South Korea.
-For some reasons not many people visit Namhae, however it is one of the most stunning place for nature lovers in Korea.
+For some reason not many people visit Namhae, however, it is one of the most stunning places for nature lovers in Korea.
 Especially the GACHEON DARAENGI VILLAGE and paddy fields which look just like in Bali.
 Check out our post here.

 If like us, you like the adventures, you will not be disappointed.
 You can do amazing hikes (here), go surfing (here), skiing in winter (here), go wakeboarding in summer (here) and so much more (all adventures here).